BDI-pathogens/OpenABM-Covid19/documentation/economic_model.md

 ### Fear Factor

 In general, we expect people to be less motivated to go out and spend when they are mentally scared due to the coronavirus, even they are pysically health and well employed.
-Hence, we define a fear factor which linearly regresses on lockdown status, the number of ill people and the new dead cases.
+Hence, we define a fear factor which linearly regresses on lockdown status, the number of people currently ill and the new dead cases.
+The weights $w_i$ are parameters that control the impact of these variables on behaviour.

 $$\text{Fear factor}(t) = w_1 \text{Lock down}(t) +